udoprog/audio/audio/README.md

 * [audio-generator] - A crate for generating audio.

 Audio buffers provided by this crate have zero or more channels that can be iterated over.
 A channel is simply a sequence of samples.
-This can be stored using different topologies as appropriate which will be detailed in the next section.
+The samples within each channel at one moment in time are a frame.
+A buffer can store channels in various ways in memory, as detailed in the next section.

 <br>

-## Formats and topologies
+## Buffers

-The following are the three canonical audio formats which are supported by this crate.
-All of the examples represent how the two channels `[1, 2, 3, 4]` and `[5, 6, 7, 8]` are stored:
+This crate provides several structs for storing buffers of multichannel audio.
+The examples represent how the two channels `[1, 2, 3, 4]` and `[5, 6, 7, 8]` are stored in memory:

-* [dynamic][Dynamic] - where each channel is stored in its own heap-allocated buffer.
-Each channel is stored sequentially in their own allocations.
+* [Dynamic]: each channel is stored in its own heap allocation.
 So `[1, 2, 3, 4]` and `[5, 6, 7, 8]`.
-Having separate
+This may be more performant when resizing
-  allocations for each channel can be useful if the topologies of the buffers keep frequently changing since changing the number of channels does not require any re-allocation of existing ones.
+  freqently.
+Generally prefer one of the other buffer types for better CPU cache locality.
-* [interleaved][Interleaved] - where each channel is interleaved into one buffer.
+* [Interleaved]: samples of each channel are interleaved in one heap allocation.
 So `[1, 5, 2, 6, 3, 7, 4, 8]`.
-* [sequential][Sequential] - where each channel is stored in a linear buffer, one after another.
+* [Sequential]: each channel is stored one after the other in one heap allocation.
 So `[1, 2, 3, 4, 5, 6, 7, 8]`.

 These all implement the [Buf] and [BufMut] traits, allowing library authors to abstract over any one specific format.
 The exact channel and frame count of a buffer is known as its *topology*.
+The following example allocates buffers with 4 frames and 2 channels.
+The buffers are arranged in memory differently, but data is copied into them using the same API.

 ```rust
 use audio::{BufMut, ChannelMut};